HoldenCreative/wp_weeverapps/readme.txt

 Currently supports:

 - Blog content from pages, categories, tags, and custom taxonomy
+- Creation of a landing page or a slide-show using Wordpress page content
 - Contact information
 - Social: Twitter, Facebook, Identi.ca
 - Video: Youtube, Vimeo